xSplasher/TwitchLichessBot/README.md

 3. Now we need to set some variables:
     1. Twitch account that the bot will use (you can use your main one).
+       - account will only be used to send messages in chat (should have streamer, mod or vip privilege to avoid "you're sending too many messages quickly" twitch problem)
        - to give the bot control of your account we need a OAuth token, that you can get from [here](https://twitchapps.com/tmi/)

        (**DO NOT SHARE THIS TOKEN**)